gardenjs/gardenjs/README.md

 +++ TEST RELEASE, COMING SOON +++

+Gardenjs is an open source JS/Svelte-based UI component library explorer released under the [MIT](https://opensource.org/license/mit/) license.
+Gardenjs is copyright (C) 2020 - present by Robin Danzinger & Martin Farkas.

+## What is Gardenjs?

 Gardenjs provides a centralized platform for developers to create, test and present UI components in isolation.
 Gardenjs promotes modular and reusable code, streamlines collaboration between team members and increases overall productivity.
 Gardenjs is designed for projects of any size.

 ## Why Gardenjs?